Radioactive Waste Requirements

 - Secure and control radwaste in accordance with the Control and Security of Radioactive Materials.

-- Segregate radwaste by isotope.
-Do not mix isotopes in radwaste unless previously approved.
+- Segregate radwaste by radionuclide when possible.
+Do not mix radionuclides in radwaste unless previously approved.

 - Segregate radwaste according to physical form.
-Do not put liquids, animal carcasses or animal tissues into solid radwaste; solids into liquid radwaste; or stock containers in with scintillation vials.
+Do not put liquids, animal carcasses, or animal tissues into solid radwaste; solids into liquid radwaste; or stock containers with scintillation vials.

 - Do not include hazardous materials with radwaste unless it is absolutely required by the use.
 If hazardous materials must be included, contact EHS to review minimizing the volume of mixed waste.